Lab 3 : Branching in Assembly

 -

-Below is another example with variables and shifting.
+Below is another example but this time with variables and shifting.
 Although variables cannot be declared in the same way as a high-level programming language, it is possible to tell the assembler to automatically assign an address with a label and always reference it using the same label.
-Replace the code within the file with the following:
+Replace the code within the file with the following and fill in any missing information as required:

-.syntax unified @ unified syntax used .cpu cortex-m4 @ cpu is cortex-m4 .thumb @ use thumb encoding .data @ put variables in the data section sum: .word # @ declare a label for data of word size num: .word # @ sum and num with values of 0 and 5 .text @ put code in the text section .global main @ declare main as a global variable .type main, %function @ set main to function type main: @ start of main code with a label ldr r1, =num @ Load count into R1 ldr r1, [r1] @ Load count into R1 mov r0, #0 @ Clear accumulator R0 loop: add r0, r0, r1 @ Add number into R0, @ record psr value for each loop subs r1, r1, #1 @ Decrement loop counter R1, @ record psr value for each loop bgt loop @ Branch back if not done ldr r3, =sum @ Load address of SUM to R3 str r0, [r3] @ Store SUM ldr r4, [r3] stop: @ define a new label called stop nop @ do nothing b stop @ jump back label stop to form a loop
+@ Example Code 3.2 .syntax unified @ unified syntax used .cpu cortex-m4 @ cpu is cortex-m4 .thumb @ use thumb encoding .data @ define the data section, used for variables num: .word # @ declare two word size labels (fill in the values) sum: .word # @ assign num and sum with values of 5 and 0 .text @ define the text section, used for code .global main @ declare main as a global variable .type main, %function @ set main to function type main: @ start of main code with a label ldr r1, =num @ Load count into r1 ldr r1, [r1] @ Load count into r1 mov r0, #0 @ Clear accumulator r0 loop: @ loop label for branching add r0, r0, r1 @ Add number into r0, @ record psr value for each loop @ after loop iteration 1, N, Z, C, V = ? subs r1, r1, #1 @ Decrement loop counter R1, @ record psr value for each loop @ after loop iteration 1, N, Z, C, V = ? bgt loop @ Branch back if not done ldr r3, =sum @ Load address of SUM to r3 str r0, [r3] @ Store SUM ldr r4, [r3] stop: @ define a new label called stop nop @ do nothing b stop @ jump back label stop to form a loop

 -